Key Takeaways:

 This usually starts with a cease and desist letter, a formal request for the infringing party to stop their unauthorised use.

-If they fail to comply, you may need to escalate the matter to legal action.
+If they fail to comply, you may need to escalate the matter to office action.
 Enforcing your rights sends a strong message that you are serious about protecting your brand and taking proactive measures against fake products.

 4. Register Your Domain Name